Academic Calendars are posted under “Admissions” at the bottom of our homepage.

 No. You can make direct payments over the phone through FACTS.
 Simply call their toll-free number to get details @ 866.441.4637.

 First, be sure that you are in the right place.
-You should follow the “Register” flag from our main website Links to an external site, and you should see something like this:
+You can follow the “Registration” flag on our main website or go directly to “How to Register“, then follow the “Browse Courses” link to get the registration system.
+You should see something like this:

 Second, remember that you must login as parent using your email address as your username.
 If you have forgotten your password, you can use the “Forgot your username or password?” link, but do not select the “I don’t know my username” link (You do know it; it is your email address.).
 You should see a screen something like this: